Clothes at the Cottage

 Light Pants are comfortable and also a good ideas for battling insects and blocking the sun.
-Unless you are a die hard cottager, you don’t want to be spending too much time outdoors in your shorts, unless it is very early in the spring or during the autumn months when there are few insects around.
+Unless you are a die-hard cottager, you don’t want to be spending too much time outdoors in your shorts, unless it is very early in the spring or during the autumn months when there are few insects around.

 Steel-toe boots should always be worn when operating lawnmowers, trimmers, chainsaws, or chopping wood.
 If you are going to visit a friend’s cabin it is worth the investment to get some proper work boots.
-It would be a nice gesture to help out with some of the maintenance work while you are there.
+It would be a nice gesture to help out with some of the maintenance work while you are a guest.

 Mesh Hats, Suits and Bug Repellent Spray

-Consider buying a head net or even a full body mesh suit to keep the bugs away if you visit a cottage from early spring through the end of July.
+Consider buying a head net or even a full-body mesh suit to keep the bugs away if you visit a cottage from early spring through the end of July.
 This is especially useful if you are planning to explore the surrounding woods.